 hersheypark.com

-Chocolate lovers can enjoy their favorite rides and coasters, a visit with Santa and Hershey characters, and more than 5 million sparkling lights.
+Chocolate lovers can enjoy their favorite rides, visit with Santa and his nine reindeer, meet Hershey characters dressed in their holiday best, and see more than 5 million sparkling lights.

 HOLIDAY ADVENTURE